tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 Security is challenging in P2P networking for two reasons:

 * P2P software has to be **downloaded** to become part of the network, making it especially vulnerable to remote exploits.
-* Every peer has an equal network connection because of **interconnectivity**, a malicious participant could send incorrect requests or returns, as well as malware and corrupted data through the entire network.
+* Every peer has an equal network connection because of **interconnectivity**; a malicious participant could send incorrect requests or returns, as well as malware or corrupted data through the entire network.
 Other security risks are denial of service (DDoS) attacks, routing attacks, and routing network partitions.

 Hashing, chunk verification, and a higher degree of encryption are means to mitigate security risks in P2P networks.

 Are P2P networks decentralized, distributed, or centralized networks?

 P2P networks can be decentralized, distributed, centralized, or a mix.
-When a system has different components, which combine P2P elements with other networking concepts, it can at the same time have parts typically known as distributed and include centralized aspects.
+When a system has different components which combine P2P elements with other networking concepts, it can at the same time have parts typically known as distributed but also include centralized aspects.

 Remember the two P2P services mentioned earlier, Napster and BitTorrent?
 They include aspects typically ascribed to distributed and centralized networks.

-**Napster** is a music-focused file-sharing service.
+**Napster** was a music-focused file-sharing service.
 Its earliest version used **distributed data storage**, since music files were distributed through peers and not stored on a central database.
 However, a **central server** was used to manage the peers.
 Napster combined a distributed P2P data storage with a central managing authority, the Napster server.
 After the Recording Industry Association of America (RIAA) sued Napster for facilitating the sharing and transfer of copyrighted material, Napster shut down its original P2P network in July 2001.

 **BitTorrent** is another P2P file-sharing service that is also used to share music.
 Like Napster, BitTorrent uses a **data storage among peers**.
 However, it has a **decentralized network structure** since there is no central server.
 BitTorrent also faced legal complaints due to allegedly facilitating copyright infringement through illegal downloading.
 But this time, the case was not so clear as with Napster.
 Why?

-Because of BitTorrent’s decentralized coordination of peers: there was no central server that could be turned off to shut down the network.
+Because of BitTorrent’s decentralized coordination of peers, there was no central server that could be turned off to shut down the network.

 These two examples show how **network design and structure** choices can have far-reaching impacts.
 Knowing how P2P networks work is essential in understanding blockchain technology.
 Just think about the similarities between P2P network architecture and the network structure of blockchain applications.

 </ExpansionPanel>

-## Blockchain as a merge of data storage and network
+## Blockchain as a merging of data storage and network

 Historically, data storage and networks have been **treated separately**, mainly because the former was adopted long before the latter.
 Networks were built first, and data storage was connected afterward.
 Blockchain merges these two concepts by combining elements of a database with a P2P network.
 Blockchains store data in the same way as a **decentralized database**, and also use P2P networking.

 As the name suggests, a blockchain can be thought of as a chain of blocks.
 The blocks are ordered in a sequence and back-linked, which means each block is linked to its preceding block.
-A blockchain can be understood as a **data structure** since it has a certain manner of storing and organizing data, but at the same time, it is also more than a database.
+A blockchain can be understood as a **data structure** since it has a certain manner of storing and organizing data, but at the same time it is also more than a database.
 Part of the reason is that a blockchain collects data values or attributes, but it also includes their relationships and enables a set of possible functions and operations.

 ![Blockchain as a data strcuture](/onboarding/1-introduction-blockchain/images/blockchain-data-structure.png)